 You can store some nutrition and energy stock for your body for the whole day, before dawn rises.
 This meal (called sahur or sahr in Arabic) is not obligatory, but highly recommended and merited.
 Usually, families eat together 1 hour before dawn, regular daily food, depends on your eating habit.
 Don’t forget to drink plenty of water.
 And say the intention prayers before dawn.
 When dawn rises (not sunrise), you must start refraining from all prohibitions.
 You can do your daily activities as usual.
 When dusk falls, you can eat and drink again, do all the fasting-prohibited things, again! 🙂

 ….. wait, what are those “fasting-prohibited” things? (there are more?!)

 Well, yes.
-Unlike common knowledge, fasting is not just about not eating nor drinking.
+Unlike the common knowledge, fasting is not just about not eating nor drinking.
 Fasting is about patience and self-control.
 Basically, during fasting, you must refrain from two things; appetite and desires.
-For the first, it means that you cannot put anything inside your mouth to consume intentionally.
+Refraining from appetite means you cannot intentionally consume anything.
 In that sense, you cannot smoke either.
-For the second thing; refraining from desires means that you cannot copulate, as well as (for men) ejaculate your semen intentionally.
-Those are the “controllable” things that, if done, will cancel your fast.
-Oh, also if you make yourself throw up, intentionally (for only God knows what reason).
+Refraining from desires means that you cannot copulate, as well as for men ejaculate your semen intentionally.
+Those are the “controllable” things that, if you do it, will cancel your fast.

 There are also some other things that are to be avoided, although they don’t necessarily cancel your fast.
 For example, being too emotional or expressing excessive anger.
 Or being negative-thinking towards another person.
 These, which are rather bad attitude, are the behaviors disliked by Allah, thus doing one during fasting will reduce the value of your fast in His eyes.